 Low-Ki: I’ve been grooming myself out of wrestling intentionally, because I’m twenty years in and I’m feeling every bit of it and I’m not one of these larger guys.
 I have twenty years of mileage on my body at a level that is not optimal for most people so I’ve been weaning my way away from wrestling by working on speaking and the speaking that I have been doing has been communication and instruction.
 For the past several years, I had worked with the Verbal Judo Institute which is responsible for providing the mandatory curriculum of de-escalation communication for all law enforcement and military in the United States.
 I was recruited by this company by their president.
 He has since passed so I’m no longer affiliated with that company.
 However, I provide a professional performance communication program which is meant for business and for civilians on improving and understanding how to manage their stress in order to become more optimal performers.
 That is something that is not taught in business and is not taught in the civilian world so I’m working on getting that further out there because my voice will stay with me as long as I protect it until I die.

 My body, however, it already has enough mileage on it that reasonably, I’m not going to be in good shape unless I start backing away soon when I’m older so right now, my goal is to continue with wrestling, advance the knowledge base of the wrestlers in the environment because me holding onto the information is not going to serve anyone any good when I’m gone.
 So while I’m here and I’m available to share this information, I need to be able to convey it to newer generations so that they can apply it and get inspired and build on their own.
 I’ve said it to other people before: what’s more powerful: one of me or an army of me?
-Seems fair, and especially understanding the pitfalls of this environment of pro-wrestling, I’ve already seen so much that I know what to avoid and despite what rumours or what opinions that people may have like Jim Cornette love me.
+Seems fair, and especially understanding the pitfalls of this environment of pro-wrestling, I’ve already seen so much that I know what to avoid, and despite what rumors or what opinions that people may have, like Jim Cornette, love me.
 Has anything that you’ve seen from my end been bad?
 You may not agree with certain things but have I done anything negative?
 So, that’s the only motivation I have, keep it positive, keep it constructive, keep it progressive and keep it going forward.
 That’s all I got.

 RS: Who’s your biggest inspiration in wrestling?